talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 It is difficult to interpret how the central tenet of veganism *‘avoid exploitation of and cruelty to animals'* might be applied in complex environmental considerations.

-However, before we try, numerous concepts require unpacking.
+However, before we try, a few concepts require unpacking.

 ### 1. Veganism is moral standpoint.

 Veganism is not a moral theory.
-Veganism is a moral standpoint regarding the (mis)treatment of animals by (most) humans, either directly or by acquiescence.
+Veganism is a moral standpoint regarding the (mis)treatment of animals by (most) humans, either directly or by passive acceptance.
 We can’t expect specific moral standpoints to offer complete answers to questions that are fully or partially outside their scope.
 That said, there is considerable crossover between environmental and animal concerns so intuitively we expect that vegans ought to hold a position on environmental issues
 ### 2. What is a pest?

-Pest is commonly defined along the lines of any “small animal which damages crops or food supplies” (Collins) or “any animal or plant detrimental to human concerns” (Wikipedia).
+Pest is commonly defined along the lines of any “small animal which damages crops or food supplies” ([Collins](https://www.dictionary.com/browse/pest)) or “any animal or plant detrimental to human concerns” ([Wikipedia](https://en.wikipedia.org/wiki/Pest_(organism))).

 > Speciesism is a form of discrimination based on species membership.
 It involves treating members of one species as morally more important than members of other species even when their interests are equivalent.
 >  - [Wikipedia](https://en.wikipedia.org/wiki/Speciesism)